roboconf/roboconf.github.io/en/developer-guide/creating-a-new-roboconf-plugin.md

 If you want to deploy it in the agent's Karaf distribution, simply drop it under the **deploy** directory.
 That's it, your plug-in is installed and ready to be used by the agent.
 No additional configuration is required.

+## Source Code Hosting

+Roboconf's modularity and extensibility allows you to only rely on Maven dependencies at build time.
+There is no need to update Roboconf's POM or its code to plug your own extension.
+Therefore, you can host your source code wherever you want.
+It can be on another Git repository, on SVN, whatever.

+You may also contribute your extension to Roboconf's source code.
+In this case, a fork followed of a pull request is the suitable way to achieve this.